Crisis management: Preparation and prevention

-It is during this stage that crisis handlers begin preparing for or averting the crisis that had been foreshadowed in the signal detection stage.
-Hilburg has demonstrated that using an impact/probability model allows organizations to fairly accurately predict crisis scenarios.
-He's recognized the greatest organizational challenge is 'speaking truth to power' to predict truly worst-case scenarios.
-Organizations such as the Red Cross's primary mission is to prepare for and prevent the escalation of crisis events.
+It is during this stage that crisis handlers begin preparing for or averting the crisis that had been identified in the signal detection stage.
+Hilburg has demonstrated that using an impact/probability model allows organizations to assist in the prediction of crisis scenarios.
+In this context, Hilburg recognized that the greatest organizational challenge is 'speaking truth to power', or fostering a speak-up culture, to predict truly worst-case scenarios.
+For example, organizations such as the Red Cross have a primary mission to prepare for and prevent the escalation of crisis events.
 Companies like Walmart have been recognized for their role in providing emergency relief after having witnessed the incredibly speedy and well-coordinated effort to get supplies to the Gulf Coast of the United States in anticipation of Hurricane Katrina.

 Containment and damage control

 Usually the most vivid stage, the goal of crisis containment and damage control is to limit the reputational, financial, safety, and other threats to firm survival.
 Crisis handlers work diligently during this stage to bring the crisis to an end as quickly as possible to limit the negative publicity to the organization, and move into the business recovery phase.